Doudou

 The Doudou lasts from the Saturday before Trinity Sunday till the next Sunday.
 This period is called an octave.

 The Shrine is taken down from his Altar on the Saturday evening.
 The shrine is given by the priest to the city authorities.
-They will keep it during the festival.
+They keep it during the festival.
 The procession starts with people holding torches.

-Mons Car d'Or (photo by Marie-Claire Lefébure)
+Mons Car d'Or (photo by Marie-Claire Lefébure) Mons Car d'Or

 The dray is accompanied by several historical guilds.
 Guild is the union of people connected for example by the same line of business.
 Guild is a combination between a trade union, a cartel and a secret society.

 The final stage of this procession is the most difficult.
-The tray has to move up the very steep, cobblestoned street called Rampe Sainte-Waudru.
+The dray has to move up the very steep, cobblestoned street called Rampe Sainte-Waudru.
 To help the horses hundreds of people push the dray.
 If they do not succeed the whole city will suffer in the future.

 At the end of festival the shrine is returned back to the church authorities in a ceremony called the ascent of the shrine.